andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 Jokes aside, I can’t complain.
 I spent most days playing Ori, reading good stuff, and being outside with friends and family.

-Between all that, I could finally build the first version of Research Scale.
+Between all that, I could finally build the first version of ResearchScale.

 ## What is Research Scale?

-[Research Scale](https://researchscale.io/) is an all-in-one tool to get research organized.
+[ResearchScale](https://researchscale.io/) is an all-in-one tool to get research organized.

 I started it because I grew tired of juggling around with my research projects for 1.5 years.